CLET students study online and build high level skills for the future!

-CLET now uses more than 70 different type of software to manage our student experience, including the administration of their enrolment to their support and a large variety to build, deliver and evaluate our online courses resources 24/7.
-Each come with a subscription and ongoing upgrades.
+CLET Training now uses more than 70 different type of software to manage our student experience, including the administration of their enrolment to their support and a large variety to build, deliver and evaluate our online courses resources 24/7.
+Each requiring CLET to invest in a subscription and implement ongoing upgrades.

 Our website and online Learning Management Systems we call Study Cloud are at version 10 and version 20+ compared to the first ones we started with, not to mention the video and audio software developments since then have been huge.

 Building, maintaining, delivering and assessing courses online is an investment and commitment that far exceeds anything I experienced in the classroom and really does support that CLET Training and our students are modern in our thinking and that we all are willing to go that extra mile to work hard together and modernise our knowledge and skills to achieve a Nationally Recognised Qualification, so we prepare well for the rest of the 21st century.

 The classroom was invented, because there was no Internet, we now have great Internet!